Loamy Upland

 Mechanism

-Continuous Heavy Grazing without adequate recovery periods will cause this plant community to lose a significant proportion of tall warm season grass species and cross a threshold to a Blue Grama/Kentucky Bluegrass/Ragweed plant community.
-Once this occurs it will require considerable time (more than 40 years) and expense to return this site to a more productive plant community.
+Continuous heavy grazing without adequate recovery periods will cause the Reference State to lose a significant proportion of warm-season tallgrass species and cross a threshold to a Native/Invaded Grass State.
+Once this occurs it will require more than 40 years and considerable expense to return this site to a more productive plant community.
 Water infiltration and other hydrologic functions will be reduced due to the root matting presence of sod-forming grasses.

 Mechanism

-No-Fire, No-Use, and Encroachment will allow an increase of Eastern red cedar and deciduous trees such as locusts in the plant community.
+Encroachment of woody species, no grazing, and no fire will cause an increase of eastern red cedar and deciduous trees such as honeylocust in the plant community transitioning the Reference State to the Invaded Woody State.

 Mechanism